bennu/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 name: Canary Release
 publisher: Kong Inc.
-version: 0.33-x
+version: 0.34-x

 desc: Slowly roll out software changes to a subset of users
 description: |
   Reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users.
-This plugin also enables roll back to your original upstream service, or shift all traffic to the new version.
+This plugin also enables roll back to your original upstream Service, or shift all traffic to the new version.

   * [Detailed documentation for the EE Canary Release Plugin](/enterprise/latest/plugins/canary-release/)